THE DEMARCATED WINE REGION OF DOURO

 It is in this magnificent landscape, where harvests are hard and workers exert themselves day after day, that one finds Quinta de Santa Eugénia vineyards, more specifically in the Cima Corgo sub-Region.
-Here vineyards are set at altitude (350-500 m), the temperature is milder and terroirs are a transition from schist to granite.
-The terroir’s characteristics give origin to light, fruity and refreshing wines, meeting all conditions not only for the production of table wines, but also of superb sparkling wines (both red and white).
+Here vineyards are set at altitude (350-500 m), the temperature is milder and soils are a transition from schist to granite.
+This feature meets all conditions not only for the production of still wines, but also of superb sparkling wines.

 The Sociedade Agrícola Quinta de Santa Eugénia, created in 1996, is located in Alijó county, in the Cima Corgo - one of the three Douro Sub-Regions - specifically in Santa Eugénia village.
 Though the company was only established in 1996, the Quinta de Santa Eugénia – the “umbrella” name to designate a set of eight vineyards (ca 2 he each) – has been in the same family for three generations.
-Therefore, viticulture and the production of wine have been active for many decades -originally with the production of Port wine, and later with the production of handcrafted wine, sold locally, which always obtained 1st and 2nd place medals in numerous contests promoted by Casa do Douro* in the 1980s and 90s (*Casa do Douro is the official body that rules over the Demarcated Wine Region of Douro).
+Therefore, viticulture and the production of wine have been active for many decades -originally with the production of Port wine, and later with the production of handcrafted wine, sold locally, which always obtained 1st and 2nd place medals in numerous contests promoted by Casa do Douro* in the 1980s and 90s (*Casa do Douro was founded in 1932 as the official body to regulate the market and represent the interests of Douro's Demarcated Wine Region winegrowers).
 Currently, our portfolio includes Chão da Portela and Rapa Lobos brands.

 The reds, when young, are bright coloured wines (ruby or garnet), exhibiting red berries aromas, such as raspberries and strawberries, with some floral notes and a bit of wood.
 With a medium body and a unique velvety quality, the wines are characterized by a balsamic freshness.